netdata/netdata/libnetdata/gorilla/README.md

   - We store a `0` bit to indicate the change.
   - We compute the leading-zero count (LZC) of the XOR result, and compare it with the previous LZC.
 If the two LZCs are equal we store a `1` bit.
-  - If the LZCs are different we use 5-bits to store the new LZC, and we store the rest of the value (ie. without its LZC) to the buffer.
+  - If the LZCs are different we use 5 bits to store the new LZC, and we store the rest of the value (ie. without its LZC) in the buffer.

 A Gorilla page can have multiple Gorilla buffers.
 If the values of a metric are highly compressible, just one Gorilla buffer is able to store all the values